 I’m Derek,G.O.D. (good old derek),lol.
 I was married for 24 yrs (now single)!!
 I have both a son and daughter and now Grandad to two grandaughters (Lily Mae & Evie) and a grandson (Harry).
 I am an electrician by trade.
 I owned a Rally car tuning business, then moved on and ran a nightclub for 17 years before ending up making canvas pictures.
 I am now retired.
 I fell in love with Staffies when my daughter, Gemma, took on Diesel as a rescue from the vets where she is a VN and now am grandad to Buddy my son Russell’s EBT who we rescued at the age of only 6 weeks.Wags and Bones is fulfilling my dream of 2012 of uniting old and new friends for the sole purpose of saving as many dogs as we can!!
 It is keeping me busy making clocks etc lol.
 As a co-founder Wags & Bones I am so proud of my fellow admin and all our great members “Waggers” without them we could not have helped save so many dogs giving them the lives they deserve.

 I’m Andrea, I have a daughter, Gemma (in the pic with me) and a son, Robbie and currently married to Paul.
-I’m owned by 3 SBT crosses, Kizzie, Bella and Lili and as well as being a founder member of Wags, I also help out on the Deed Not Breed Facebook page, run Willow the Wobbly Staffie with my daughter (after she lost her dog Willow to L2-HGA) and volunteer on reception at my local RSPCA.
+I’m owned by 3 SBT crosses, Kizzie, Bella and Lili and as well as being a founder member of Wags, I also help out on the Deed Not Breed Facebook page, run Willow the Wobbly Staffie with my daughter (after she lost her dog Willow to L2-HGA), volunteer on reception at my local RSPCA and am a volunteer for a local organisation called Homeward Bound.
 I’m heavily involved in raising awareness of L2-HGA in SBT & SBTx following Willow’s diagnosis and realising that not many people, vets included, were aware of the condition.
 As you can see, dog welfare is of the utmost importance to me, as what would they do without us?